The Greatest Singer Of All Time!

 Following her first hit, Aretha released legendary tunes such as Respect, Chain Of Fools, Think, I Say A Little Prayer, (You Make Me Feel Like) A Natural Woman, and Rock Steady.

-It’s probably impossible to find a female soul singer that doesn’t hold Aretha in the highest possible regard.
+It’s probably impossible to find a female soul singer who doesn’t hold Aretha in the highest possible regard.
 Her influence is so important to the genre she personifies it.

 In 2010, Rolling Stone magazine ranked her #1 on their list of 100 Greatest Singers Of All Time.